 Challenges, limitations and ethical considerations

-One of the main challenges in the application of biofeedback is accessibility and practitioner training.
+One of the main challenges in the application of biofeedback is accessibility and training of professionals.

-In Latin America, the availability of specialized biofeedback equipment is limited, and costs are often high.
+In Latin America, the availability of specialized biofeedback equipment is limited, and its costs are usually high.
 In addition, the dissemination of knowledge about this technique is still somewhat scarce, which reduces its implementation in clinical settings.
-Despite this, there are efforts to promote its use, such as the work carried out by the Mexican Society of Bio and Neurofeedback, for example, which seeks to encourage professional training and application in Mexico.
+Despite this, there are efforts to promote its use, such as the work carried out by the Mexican Society of Bio and Neurofeedback, for example, which seeks to encourage training and professional application in Mexico.

-Regarding methodological limitations, although there is a growing research base on biofeedback in general, studies that specifically evaluate the effects of HRV biofeedback on cognitive functioning remain limited, particularly when working with older adult populations, as this represents an additional challenge due to factors such as the presence of medical comorbidities, polypharmacy and heterogeneity in aging, which makes it somewhat complicated to carry out highly controlled research in the sample.
+Regarding methodological limitations, although there is a growing research base on biofeedback in general, studies that specifically evaluate the effects of HRV biofeedback on cognitive functioning remain limited, particularly when working with older adult populations, since this represents an additional challenge due to factors such as the presence of medical comorbidities, polypharmacy and heterogeneity in the aging, which makes it somewhat complicated to conduct highly controlled studies in the sample.

 Finally, it is important to mention that ethical aspects must be considered when implementing biofeedback interventions.
-It is essential that biofeedback interventions be applied only by professionals who are properly trained and qualified in the health field.
-To ensure the safety and effectiveness of the treatment, it is necessary to request official professional credentials as well as certificates of training supported by recognized and reputable academic institutions or associations.
-This helps to avoid irresponsible practice or the actions of people without adequate preparation, protecting patients from possible harm and the risk of falling into the hands of people who might offer unfounded or unethical treatments.
+It is essential that biofeedback interventions be applied only by professionals who are properly trained and educated in the health field.
+To ensure the safety and effectiveness of the treatment, it is necessary to request official professional credentials, as well as training certificates backed by recognized and reputable academic institutions or associations.
+This helps prevent irresponsible practice or the actions of people without adequate preparation, protecting patients from possible harm and from the risk of falling into the hands of people who could offer unfounded or unethical treatments.

 Conclusion

-In conclusion, heart rate variability (VFC) biofeedback represents a promising tool to improve both physical health and cognitive functioning, especially in aging.
-This is because HRV is a key indicator of physiological flexibility and of the autonomic nervous system’s ability to adapt to different situations, such as stress, functions that tend to deteriorate with age.
+In conclusion, heart rate variability (HRV) biofeedback represents a promising tool to improve both physical health and cognitive functioning, especially in aging.
+This is because HRV is a key indicator of physiological flexibility and of the autonomic nervous system’s ability to adapt to different situations, such as stress—functions that tend to decline with age.
 Various studies have indicated that training HRV through biofeedback can promote emotional regulation, attention, executive functions and other cognitive skills commonly affected in older adults.

-One advantage of this intervention is that it can be personalized, since the initial evaluation identifies the individual breathing rate that generates the greatest increase in HRV, which is associated with better activation of the parasympathetic nervous system and a greater capacity for autonomic self-regulation.
+One of the advantages of this intervention is that it can be personalized, since in the initial assessment the individual’s breathing rate that generates the greatest increase in HRV is identified, which is associated with better activation of the parasympathetic nervous system and a greater capacity for autonomic self-regulation.
 In addition, to date no contraindications or risks associated with its use have been reported.

-However, despite the encouraging preliminary results, more scientific evidence is needed based on methodologically sound designs and large samples to support its effectiveness in this population.
-To ensure safe and effective application, these interventions should be carried out by trained professionals with specific health training, adapting protocols to the particular characteristics of each person, especially considering comorbidities and conditions associated with advanced age.
+However, despite encouraging preliminary results, more scientific evidence is needed based on methodologically sound designs and large samples that support its efficacy in this population.
+To ensure a safe and effective application, these interventions should be carried out by trained professionals with specific health training, adapting protocols to the particular characteristics of each person, especially considering comorbidities and conditions inherent to old age.

-If you didn’t get to read the first part of this article about how heart rate variability (VFC) influences cognitive decline, you can consult it here.
+If you didn’t get to read the first part of this article about how heart rate variability (HRV) influences cognitive decline, you can consult it here.

 Bibliography